 \subsection{Comparison between timing performance of different 3D structures}

 The TCoDe simulator is used here to compare the timing performance of four different 3D geometries.
-As performance indicator we will use the charge collection time (CCT) distribution.
+As performance indicator we will use the Charge Collection Time (CCT) distribution.
 The CCT is defined as the time needed for all the carriers generated by a given track to reach their respective electrodes, that is for the induced current signal to return to zero.
-As widely demonstrated in~\cite{LaiCossu}, the CCT distribution can be strictly correlated with the final time resolution of the detecting system in such a way to create a direct connection between the standard deviation $\sigma_{t_c}$ of the CCT distribution and the one of the time of the arrival distribution $\sigma_t$.
+As demonstrated in~\cite{LaiCossu}, the CCT distribution can be strictly correlated to the final time resolution of the detecting system in such a way to create a direct connection between the standard deviation $\sigma_{t_c}$ of the CCT distribution and the one of the time of the arrival distribution $\sigma_t$.
 The four geometries under comparison are shown in figure~\ref{fig:Geom4comp}.

 The Ramo maps of the four geometries are reported in figure~\ref{fig:RamoMap4Comp}.
-It can be already noticed that the trench geometries provide much more uniform and higher \emph{i--let} values.
+It is noted that the trench geometries provide more uniform and higher \emph{i--let} values.
 This fact suggests that the 3D-trench geometry will have higher induced current signals, shorter signal time, faster charge collection and, consequently, better time resolution.

 To explore the time response of the different sensor geometries, a TCoDe simulation is performed.
 The simulation is obtained by analysing the effect of about 2\,500 MIP perpendicular tracks, scanning completely the area of each type of sensor in steps of $\approx$ 1$\mu$m.
-The result is illustrated in figure~\ref{fig:CCTmaps}, which represents the simulated CCT for each point of the pixel area.
-The CCT maps allows also an immediate and detailed check about the \emph{weak spots} inside the pixel volume.
+The result is illustrated in figure~\ref{fig:CCTmaps}, which shows the simulated CCT for each point of the pixel area.
+Furthermore, the CCT maps allows an immediate and detailed check about the \emph{weak spots} inside the pixel volume.

-A further step of this analysis is getting the CCT distributions which sum-up the internal contributions of the whole pixel.
+The next step of this analysis is getting the CCT distributions which sum-up the internal contributions of the whole pixel.
 These are given in figure~\ref{fig:CCTdistr}.
-From the obtained distributions we can basically extract two characteristic parameters: the mean CCT or \emph{time centroid}~\cite{Riegler} of the pixel, or $t_c$, and the standard deviation, or $\sigma_{t_c}$, which can give useful predictions on the final time resolution of the system, being ~\cite{LaiCossu}
+From the obtained distributions two important parameters che be extracted: the mean CCT or \emph{time centroid}~\cite{Riegler} of the pixel, or $t_c$, and the standard deviation, or $\sigma_{t_c}$, which can give useful predictions on the final time resolution of the system~\cite{LaiCossu}: